Today’s first question is about getting started exclusively pumping and supplementing with formula in the early days, before your milk comes in.

 I smell of fenugreek and no milk?

 How long have you smelled like maple syrup?
 Usually it kicks in within 24 hours of when you start to smell.
-If it’s been longer with than this, unfortunately, I think this likely means that fenugreek isn’t going to work for you.
-One possible next step might be talking to your doctor about domperidone.
-Good luck!
+If it’s been longer with than this, unfortunately, I think this might mean that fenugreek isn’t going to work for you.
+Check out some other options here!

 Can you walk around while pumping?